AGCCS/monitor/README.md

 ##### Compiles and minifies for production
 ```
 npm run build
-Then copy the folder dist into the server folder.
+Then copy the folder dist into the folder of server.
 ```
 ##### Lints and fixes files
 ```